remult/remult/docs/tutorials/react-next/crud.md

 }
 ```

-- The `setTask` method is used to replace the state of the changed task in the `tasks` array
+- The `setTask` function is used to replace the state of the changed task in the `tasks` array
 - The `taskRepo.save` method update the `task` to the server and returns the updated value

 ## Rename Tasks and Save them

 To make the tasks in the list updatable, we'll bind the `tasks` React state to `input` elements and add a _Save_ button to save the changes to the backend database.

-Modify the contents of the `tasks.map` iteration within the `Home` component to include the following `setTitle` and `saveTask` methods and add an `input` and a save `button`.
+Modify the contents of the `tasks.map` iteration within the `Home` component to include the following `setTitle` and `saveTask` functions and add an `input` and a save `button`.

 _src/pages/index.tsx_